 Contrary to popular opinion, the crypto market isn’t as random as people think.
 Many factors affect the prices of coins and tokens.
 One of such is the activities of crypto whales.

-Keeping tabs on their activities will help you anticipate the direction of the crypto market and make intelligent investment moves.
+Keeping tabs on their activities will help you anticipate the direction of the crypto market movements and make intelligent investments.
 “If you can’t beat them, join them.”, right?
-This article will discuss, in detail, how to track crypto whale wallets.
+This article will go over how to track crypto whale wallets in great detail.

 Who are crypto whales?